kjbiener/introToJulia/README.md

-# introToJulia
+# JuliaMaterials
-First Day Julia Programming Activity for UMICH ROB101
+Julia Programming Activities and files for UMICH ROB101